terrelln/quickselect-adaptive/README.md

 There is only one significant difference between my algorithm and the algorithm described in the paper (that I'm aware of).
 The algorithm as described (or at least as I initially implemented it) doesn't handle repeated elements well, it degrades to quadratic behavior.

+The code is a little bit messy, and severely lacking in the comment department, I still have to get around to that.

 ## Fixing the quadratic behavior

 First, I normally partition the range `[first, last)` into elements less than the partition, and elements greater than or equal to the partition.